 What are the Indigenous Americas regions on Ancestry DNA?

 People who received Indigenous Americas DNA will have a more specific region within North or South America on their results.
-Currently, there are six main Indigenous Americas regions on Ancestry DNA:
+Currently, there are fourteen main Indigenous Americas regions on Ancestry DNA:

-- Indigenous Americas – Andes (Peru, Bolivia, and parts of Ecuador)
+- Indigenous Americas – Bolivia and Peru (includes Peru, Bolivia, and parts of Ecuador)